aleshaleksey/libazdice/README.md

 __TODO__

--Improve C/C++ api & write destructors.
+-Write destructors for C/C++ api functions.

 -Implementation of `Display` for the pub types.